 Consider Clarence’s favorite breakfast: six kinds of whole grains, frozen fruit, milk, nuts, and even some shredded vegetables (!), mixed up in a huge, steaming bowl.
 I don’t do well on so much fruit and grain, but Clarence’s breakfast inspired my favorite go-to dinner, my Huge Dinner Salad: a pound or more of greens, a lot of shredded carrots, some kind of meat, a little tofu, a lot of cheese, a lot of nuts, avocado if I have some, and generous oil and vinegar, eaten directly out of a huge 10L serving bowl.
 If I’m going crazy, I put a little fruit on it.
-If I’m leaning out, I’ll measure how much cheese or oil I put in.
+If I’m leaning out, I’ll measure how much cheese and oil I put in.
 Either way, it tastes awesome to me, takes forever to eat, weighs several pounds, and can be made very “lean” if I want with negligible difference in palatability and satiety.

 Some other observations that seem to hold true for pretty much everyone:

-- Lack of sleep spikes your appetite.
+Lack of sleep spikes your appetite.

-- Eating sugar spikes your appetite.
+Eating sugar spikes your appetite.
 Don’t eat sugar.

-- Anything you make in your kitchen is better than anything from a restaurant.
+Anything you make in your kitchen is better than anything from a restaurant.

-- Bodybuilding and powerlifting spike your appetite.
+Bodybuilding and powerlifting spike your appetite.
 In fact, that goes for hypertrophy training in general.
 If you are adding much muscle, then unless you are using steroids, you are adding fat too.
 Nothing wrong with that, just be advised.

-- Bodyweight exercises work for me when I’m leaning out.
+Bodyweight exercises work for me when I’m leaning out.
 I think I just eat less.
 When I’m powerlifting I can’t stop eating and put on weight as fast as a teenager, but my appetite isn’t changed much by a regimen of pushups, pullups, and bodyweight squats and lunges.

 Ketogenic diets aren’t for everybody, but they sure work great for a lot of people.
 My sister transmogrified herself on keto in the most stunning fashion, shedding over 100# permanently.
 The food she makes is second to none, and in my judgment that’s the cornerstone of her success: she figured out how to love eating within her chosen regimen.

-- Speaking for myself, I get lean almost to the point of “shrink-wrapped” if I’m close to ketosis and I also restrict all my eating to a 10- to 12-hour window.
+Speaking for myself, I get lean almost to the point of “shrink-wrapped” if I’m close to ketosis and I also restrict all my eating to a 10- to 12-hour window.
 It’s not a ton of fun, but it’s not very hard either, and it puts this naturally pudgy body of mine at about 9% body fat just like flipping a switch.

-- Some bodybuilders purposely go into a huge caloric deficit (e.g. 1500 kcal) for a short period.
+Some bodybuilders purposely go into a huge caloric deficit (e.g. 1500 kcal) for a short period.
 I can’t gainsay them–bodybuilders are the masters of body composition and they can accomplish freakish feats, but I’m not willing to make the sacrifices that they do.
 I’m lazy, so when I even bother to count calories or macronutrients at all, I take after Clarence Bass and just aim for small deficits.
 Clarence’s rule of thumb for leaning out is, decrease your food intake by just 250 calories a day, increase your energy consumption by 250 calories, and you’re on track to lose a pound a week.
 Trust me, that’s a lot and you’ll see the difference in your shaving mirror.

-- Finally, do as Clarence does: get a Tanita scale so you can track not just your weight but your body fat level.
+Finally, do as Clarence does: get a Tanita scale so you can track not just your weight but your body fat level.
 The navy “tape measure” method is decent, but it’s not precise enough.
 The Tanita scale measures pretty consistently in tenths of a percent.
 With that kind of precision, it’s easy to fine tune your routine.
 It’s $40, but it’s the most beneficial $40 you can spend.
 (Even more than a heart rate monitor.)

 ‘Nuff said.
 I emphasize again that I don’t have a lot of credibility on this subject.
 This post just represents advice from actual, credible been-there-done-that people that has stood up well in my (admittedly narrow) experience.